 Before use, the barrel must be prepared.
 To do this, you will fill the barrel with hot water and let it stand for 1-3 days.

+At first, a leak may occur, which should disappear after 2 days.
 Pour several inches of hot, preferably chloride-free water into the barrel to seal the base.
 Let it rest for a few hours.

 The sealed staves also prevents oxygen from entering through the joints during the fermentation process.
 In the morning, pour the water out and tip the barrel upside down to ensure all the water has been removed.
 The barrel is now ready to use.

 Caring For Your Wooden Barrel When It Is Not In Use

 We hope that your barrel will be in constant use, because there are foods ideal for fermenting in season every month of the year!
 The barrel will function at its best with continuous use.
 When you are not using it, make sure that the barrel is clean and dry.
 Rub some food-safe oil, like vegetable, canola, etc. over the steel hoops.

 Store the barrel upside down in a cool, humid area (ideally 55° F (13° C) and 65–75% humidity).
 Store the press and lid nearby on a flat surface.
 You want to avoid the barrel drying out completely; as well as mold and bacteria growth.
 Please be sure to inspect your barrel and storage location regularly to ensure that everything is in order.

 It is very important to try and completely avoid the barrel becoming this dry, as it may not function as intended.
 If you do not have access to the ideal damp, humid conditions in which to store your empty barrel, you should store the barrel some water in it.
 In this case, the water will need changing every week and the inside of the barrel may require cleaning.
 It is ideal to keep the barrel in near constant use.